inno-se/the-guide/README.md

   - agenda slide(s);
   - main part;
   - final slide(s);
-- If you decided to provide an appendix (backup slides that you're going to open only during the Q&A section), the presentation has the following parts after the final slide(s):
+- If you decided to provide an appendix (backup slides that you're going to open only during the Q&A session [^HandlingAudienceQuestions]), the presentation has the following parts after the final slide(s):
   - appendix outline;
   - appendix slides;
 - The title slide: